kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Secure upstreams

 By default NGINX uses `http` to reach the services.
 Adding the annotation `ingress.kubernetes.io/secure-backends: "true"` in the ingress rule changes the protocol to `https`.

+### Server-side HTTPS enforcement through redirect

+By default the controller redirects (301) to `HTTPS` if TLS is enabled for that ingress.
+If you want to disable that behaviour globally, you can use `ssl-redirect: "false"` in the NGINX config map

+To configure this feature for specific ingress resources, you can use the `ingress.kubernetes.io/ssl-redirect: "false"` annotation in the particular resource

 ### Whitelist source range